Joe-Downs/annoying-alarm/README.md

 trivial to snooze your alarm by pushing a button, **The Annoying Alarm** makes you solve a puzzle or play a minigame before turning the alarm off.

+## Why Choose The Annoying Alarm?

+- **Innovative Solution:** It offers a unique blend of functionality and engagement, turning a simple alarm into an interactive experience.
+- **Boosts Productivity:** Designed to help users wake up on time and start their day off right, The Annoying Alarm acts as both a wake-up tool and a productivity booster.
+- **Highly Customizable:** From alarm sounds to puzzle challenges, The Annoying Alarm is fully customizable, allowing users to tailor the experience to their preferences, making each interaction personal and motivating.

+With its complete feature set and commitment to quality, The Annoying Alarm is not just another alarm app it's a comprehensive solution designed to enhance daily routines, providing users with the tools they need to start their day energized and on schedule.

 ## Operation

 Alarms are set and go off like any regular alarm, but the catch is that they